viralemergence/pharos-documentation/guide-for-users/data-we-accept.md

 - **Data on pathogen environmental samples or free-living stages.** These are appropriate for several other databases, including [GBIF](gbif.org).
 All records submitted to PHAROS should include a host; do not submit data that document occurrences of e.g., questing ticks, hunting leeches, soil samples of environmentally-persistent bacteria, parasites in nest boxes, viral detection from bat guano, etc.

+- **Data you've digitized from the literature or accessed from other public sources (that isn't yours).** For now, we're not allowing data rescue or digitization projects into PHAROS.
+This is an ethics question, not a feasibility question: We're currently deciding the best way to recover large quantities of data from the published literature, while also honoring the principles around credit and equity that have shaped our approach.
+We will seek input from the community on this issue in the future, and may eventually develop a revised policy.